Pork Fried Rice Recipe!!

 - Minced Garlic

 You can mix in some garlic or broth to give your rice more flavor just be careful with adding extra salt in addition to the soy sauce.
 I use an older version of the Aroma rice cooker and have had it for over 7 years and love how well it works.
+Never a bad batch of rice or burnt rice.

 Slice up your green onions.